Trimester 1 — Aug through Nov

 - Format and layout lesson content consistently

 You're in a cybersecurity course.
-You're going to learn, this semester, exactly how AI-generated content is weaponized — phishing emails, synthetic voices, fake documentation.
+This semester you'll learn exactly how AI-generated content is weaponized — deepfakes, AI-written phishing, synthetic documentation.
 If you use AI to fake your own understanding, you're practicing the attacker's playbook on yourself.